Equity in Higher Education

 Student Commencement and Completion at Western

 In an effort to promote and embed a gender-aware and gender-responsive culture at Western, the University tracks and monitors a range of student data, disaggregated by gender.
 This data assists the University in identifying possible areas of emerging disparity and helps to inform future strategic and practice directions for the University.
 At current 59% of our student cohort are women.
-The tables below reflect student commencement and completion data at Western since 2015.
+The tables below reflect student enrolment, commencement and completion data at Western from 2018 to 2022.

 Supporting Equity Across the Student Lifecycle